Treekay/Data-Mining/tutorial/README.md

-Materials for SYSU Data Mining Summer Course
+Materials for Data Mining Course
 ============================================

 This repo is for holding the materials for the DM summer course in SYSU.